Armakizon/bookstore-automation-api/README.md

 ## Contact

-Created by **Shaked Diba** QA enthusiast seeking an entry-level role in tech.
+Created by **Shaked Diba** Automation enthusiast seeking an entry-level role in tech.
 Feel free to connect via [LinkedIn](https://www.linkedin.com/in/shaked-diba-8a843b2a3/) or visit [GitHub](https://github.com/Armakizon).